Instructions for Applying

 Paper applications should be submitted to the mailing address above.

-Current employees and Directors of The Livestock Conservancy and their spouses, are not eligible for the program.
+Current employees and Directors of The Livestock Conservancy and their spouses, are not eligible for the program nor may they be used for letters of recommendation.
 Qualified applicants will be considered without regard to age, race, color, religion, sex, pregnancy, gender identity, national origin, sexual orientation, disability, or veteran status.

-If you would like to fund microgrants in other regions, please contact The Livestock Conservancy at (919) 542-5704 or at info@LivestockConservancy.org.
+If you would like to help fund microgrants or other initiatives, please contact The Livestock Conservancy at (919) 542-5704 or at info@LivestockConservancy.org.